googlearchive/tiger/README.md

 applicationInjector.injectPseudoApplication(application);
 ```

-Here is how ApplicationInjector is instantiated and used.
+Here is how ActivityInjector is instantiated and used.

 ``` java
 ActivityInjector activityInjector = new ActivityInjector.Builder()